 Every state with a comprehensive privacy law requires businesses to offer users an opt-out of certain forms of tracking.
 Even regions that require an opt-in notice for processing sensitive data (listed above) also require businesses to offer an opt-out of targeted advertising based on other, non-sensitive types of personal data.

 In these “opt-out” regions, you can set cookies and other trackers by default, but you must give people a way to opt out.
-For many states, this includes an immediate opt-out communicated by Global Privacy Control (GPC) signals, if sent.
-GPC compliance is becoming increasingly common in new U.S. regulation, so we recommend planning to respect these signals for any user who fits in this policy.
+For most states, this now includes honoring universal opt-out mechanisms (UOOMs) such as Global Privacy Control (GPC) signals.
+California, Colorado, and Connecticut have launched coordinated enforcement sweeps targeting GPC noncompliance, so plan to respect these signals for any user who fits in this policy.

 State regulations vary in their specific expectations for how and when an opt-out from tracking is presented to the user.
 For the highest support of cookies & other tracking while staying compliant, utilize the “basic” approach below when possible, and the “advanced” when necessary.